amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![FC 2/83 N](./figures/SlideRules/FC2-83N/front.jpg)

 Of the straight rule types, the less expensive Mannheim and Rietz models were used in high school, and the more sophisticated Darmstadt and log-log duplex models were used in college.
 There were longer straight rules used by those who require more precision.
 And there were shorter, pocket-sized straight rules, like the Pickett N600-ES carried by the Apollo astronauts.
 Although not very precise, pocket slide rules were good enough for back-of-the-napkin calculations in the field.
 Engineers, however, were partial to the 25 cm desk straight rule.
-As such, most slide rules manufactured over the past two centuries were of this design.
+As such, the majority of the slide rules manufactured over the past two centuries were of this design.

 ## *circular rules*

 Circular slide rules can be categorised into three types: simplex, pocket watch, and duplex.
 Circular rules were popular with businessmen, and the most popular models were of the pocket watch type.

 ***simplex type***—The diameter of the FC 8/10 circular rule is only 12 cm, but in terms of capability, it is equivalent to a 25-cm Rietz straight rule.
-I liked the FC 8/10, because it was well made like all FC products, accurate, inexpensive, unique, aesthetically pleasing, and compact.
 But the FC 8/10 is an atypical circular rule.
 Most circular rules used spiral scales, but the FC 8/10 used ordinary Mannheim scales in wrapped form.
 The example shown below was made in the mid 1970s.

 ![FC 8/10](./figures/SlideRules/FC8-10/front.jpg)